Chart Color Schemes

 Petermann - Simpson faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 19.5%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 14.4%, followed by postgraduate qualifications (3.9%) and graduate diplomas (1.2%).
-Vocational credentials are prominent, with 41.0% of residents aged 15+ holding them - advanced diplomas (10.8%) and certificates (30.2%).
+Bachelor degrees are most common at 14.4%, followed by postgraduate qualifications (3.9%) and graduate diplomas (1.2%).
+Trade and technical skills are prominent, with 41.0% of residents aged 15+ holding vocational credentials – advanced diplomas (10.8%) and certificates (30.2%).

 Frequently Asked Questions - Education